Adithya-Ramani/Adithya-Ramani/README.md

 }

 The applications of python and Django in Financial Product Building is something that has always intrigued me.
-I am a self-taught coder.
-I have learnt python on my own and aim to expand its applications into Fin-Tech, to bring in a cognitive approach to finance industry, globally.
+I am a self-taught coder and I aim to expand its applications into Fin-Tech, to bring in a cognitive approach to finance industry, globally.

 I am currently tech-skilling myself in the areas of various tools that aid transformation.